 Breakfast is the most important meal of the day.
 By packing all the right ingredients into your breakfast, you can make sure you’re getting all the right nutrients to help you to stay energised and productive.
 But just which types of food should you be eating?
-This post takes a look at some of the ways to achieve a healthy breakfast
+Perhaps a vitamin-packed no eggs breakfast or an oatmeal porridge, there are a lot of healthy options, and this post takes a look at some of the ways to achieve a healthy breakfast.

 Is a cooked breakfast healthy?

 A classic fry-up could be just the protein boost you need if you’re planning a physically active day.
 However, if you’re not planning to be very physically active, you may want to be wary of planning such a breakfast.
 Fried meats like bacon and sausages are typically high in fat – especially if you’re using lots of butter and oil.
 Such meats can also be highly processed and may lack nutrients.

 If you’re going to choose any food to provide a protein boost, your best option is eggs.
 Sometimes referred to as ‘nature’s multivitamin’, eggs are full of all kinds of important nutrients.
 All in all, an omelette or egg on toast could be a healthier option than a full fry-up when you fancy something cooked and savoury.

 Are toast and bread snacks healthy?

 Bread foods are typically high in carbs but low in micronutrients.
 This includes foods like toast, croissants, waffles and pancakes.
 Foods made of empty carbs can be fattening if eaten in large quantities.
 The added sugar in these products doesn’t help.

 Whole grain bread products are generally much healthier.
 These food products haven’t had all the nutrients removed through processing and often don’t have as much added sugar.
 If you fancy some toast, opt for whole wheat bread.